22 Lab: Small-Step Operational Semantics

 defined function substitute

 We advise defining substitute by induction on e.
-The cases to be careful about are ConstDecl and Fun because these are the variable binding constructs (as discussed in the reading on substitution in Section 21.9).
+The cases to be careful about are ConstDecl and Fun because these are the variable binding constructs (as discussed in the reading on substitution in ).
 In particular, calling substitute on expression

 a; { const a = 4; a }